 Differences between FPV Goggles V2 and DJI Goggles 2

-The FPV Goggles V2 goggles are a couple of years older now, they were released around the same time as the DJI FPV drones in 2020.
-The new DJI Goggles 2 was just released recently together with the DJI Avata drones in Fall 2022.
+The FPV Goggles V2 goggles were released around the same time as the DJI FPV drones in 2020.
+The new DJI Goggles 2 were released more recently, alongside the DJI Avata drones in Fall 2022.

-The Goggles 2 is much lighter and smaller than the FPV Goggles V2.
-I was absolutely shocked how much smaller and lighter DJI managed to make them, given that they have even better tech than the previous gen.
+The Goggles 2 are significantly lighter and smaller than the FPV Goggles V2.
+DJI managed to make them more compact while also incorporating better technology.

-The new DJI O3 Air Unit is compatible with both the FPV Goggles V2 and Goggles 2 headsets, but with the V2 Goggles, you won’t get the full performance out of it.
-On the FPV Goggles V2, video feed is 810p 120fps with 28ms latency, while on the Goggles 2, it’s 1080p 100fps with 30ms latency.
+The new DJI O3 Air Unit is compatible with both the FPV Goggles V2 and Goggles 2 headsets.
+However, with the V2 Goggles, you won’t get the full performance.
+On the FPV Goggles V2, the video feed is 810p 120fps with 28ms latency, while on the Goggles 2, it’s 1080p 100fps with 30ms latency.

-Note that the new Goggles 2 do not have AV input, so they don’t support analog FPV system at all unlike the previous FPV Goggles V2/V1.
-They don’t have HDMI input either, so they don’t support other digital FPV system like HDZero or Avatar.
+Note that the new Goggles 2 do not have AV input, so they don’t support analog FPV systems, unlike the previous FPV Goggles V1/V2.
+They also don’t have HDMI input, so they don’t support other digital FPV systems like HDZero or Avatar.

-The DVR videos are in 1080p 60fps, they takes up more space than before and require a faster SD card too.
-Note that the video in the goggles are not stabilized, as well as the goggles DVR.
+DVR videos are in 1080p 60fps, taking up more space than before and requiring a faster SD card.
+Note that the video in the goggles and goggles DVR are not stabilized.
 You can choose in the settings whether or not to store the OSD data in an .srt file (subtitles).

 IPD and Focus Adjustment

-You can’t wear glasses while putting the Goggles 2 on like you can with the FPV Goggles V2, however they have a wide focus adjustment between +2 and -8.
-Once you are done with IPD and focal adjustment, you can lock the knobs so you won’t accidentally change them.
+You can’t wear glasses while using the Goggles 2, as you can with the FPV Goggles V2.
+However, they have a wide focus adjustment range between +2 and -8.
+Once you’ve set the IPD and focal adjustments, you can lock the knobs to prevent accidental changes.

-There’s a sensor between the lenses, it can detect whether you are wearing the goggles or not.
-When you put the goggles down, it will automatically shut the screens to save power.
+There’s a sensor between the lenses that can detect whether you’re wearing the goggles or not.
+When you take the goggles off, it automatically shuts the screens off to save power.
 When you put them back on, the screens take about half a second to turn on.
-There are some concerns about reliability in the long run, but it’s certainly a slick feature nonetheless.
+There are some concerns about long-term reliability, but it’s a sleek feature nonetheless.

-The headstrap is attached to the goggles by velcro, easily removable if you prefer an aftermarket strap.
-It works fine for the most part, but I think I would prefer a wider, more flexible and stretchy strap.
-Also it’s not designed to hold the battery on the strap, so it probably needs some kind of 3D printed holder to do that.
-At the moment I just put the battery in my pocket while flying.
+The headstrap is attached to the goggles via velcro and is easily removable if you prefer an aftermarket strap.
+It works well for the most part, but a wider, more flexible, and stretchy strap might be preferable.
+It’s not designed to hold the battery on the strap, so you may need a 3D-printed holder for that.
+Currently, many pilots simply put the battery in their pocket while flying.

-It comes with a 2S 1800mAh battery pack (weight: 120g) which can provide about 3 hours of battery life per charge.
+The goggles come with a 2S 1800mAh battery pack (weight: 120g), providing about 3 hours of battery life per charge.

-I haven’t opened the battery yet, but I read online it has two 18650 Li-ion cells inside and people have been able to replace them with 21700 for more capacity.
-Maybe that’s a modification I will do in the future.
+I haven’t opened the battery yet, but it’s been reported online that it contains two 18650 Li-ion cells, which some users have replaced with 21700 cells for increased capacity (requires a 3D printed case).
+This may be a modification worth considering in the future.

 The DJI Goggles 2 has a USB-C port for video output.
-You need a USB-C to USB-C cable, and install the DJI Fly app on your smartphone.
-It’s not available in the Play store, you can download the APK from DJI’s website): https://www.dji.com/nl/downloads/djiapp/dji-fly
+You’ll need a USB-C to USB-C cable and the DJI Fly app installed on your smartphone.
+It’s not available in the Play store; you can download the APK from DJI’s website: https://www.dji.com/nl/downloads/djiapp/dji-fly

-This will display the video feed along with Betaflight OSD on your phone, but it doesn’t display the menu.
-There’s currently no way to get a clean video feed from the Goggles 2 (without OSD and logo).
-Also it’s currently unknown if it’s possible to get an HDMI video output from the Goggles 2.
+This displays the video feed along with Betaflight OSD on your phone, but it doesn’t display the menu.
+Currently, there’s no way to get a clean video feed from the Goggles 2 (without OSD and logo).
+It’s also unknown if it’s possible to get an HDMI video output from the Goggles 2.
 If you want a clean feed and HDMI output when using the O3 Air Unit, the FPV Goggles V2 can do it, but it can’t display the OSD at all.

-Before powering on the goggles, please fully charge the battery.
-Charger is not included, but you can use any USB charger as far as I know.
-It supports PD and QC charging as well, charging power up to 12W.
-To fully charge the battery from empty takes just under 1 hour.
+Before powering on the goggles, fully charge the battery.
+While a charger isn’t included, any USB charger should work.
+The goggles support PD and QC charging up to 12W.
+Fully charging the battery from empty takes just under 1 hour.

 Power On Goggles

-How to power on goggles – connect the battery to the goggles.
-There’s a power button on the battery, press it once to check battery level.
-Press it again and hold it for two seconds to power it on/off.
-You will hear music when it’s booted up (yes the goggles have speakers!).
+To power on the goggles, connect the battery to the goggles.
+There’s a power button on the battery; press it once to check the battery level, press it again and hold it for two seconds to power it on/off.
+You’ll hear sound from the goggles when it’s booted up (the goggles have speakers!).

-Once you got an image in the goggles, you can adjust IPD and focus using the dials on the bottom.
+Once you have an image in the goggles, adjust IPD and focus using the dials on the bottom.
 Adjust one eye at a time with the other eye closed.
 Push the dial left and right so you can see all four corners relatively well with minimal blurry edges.
-For some people it’s just impossible to have absolutely clear corners/edges, it’s fine, just get it as good as you can.
+For some people, it’s impossible to have absolutely clear corners/edges, just get it as good as you can.
 Then twist the dial to adjust focus until the image is crystal clear.
-Push the knob up and turn it to the left to lock it in place so you won’t accidentally change your IPD and focus .
+Push the knob up and turn it to the left to lock it in place to prevent accidental changes to IPD and focus.

-The focus adjustment allows -8.0D – +2.0D, if you require diopter outside of this range or astigmatism correction, there are eyeglass frames provided that can be installed on the goggles, so you can use your own lenses.
+The focus adjustment allows -8.0D – +2.0D.
+If you require diopter outside of this range or astigmatism correction, eyeglass frames are provided that can be installed on the goggles, allowing you to use your own lenses.

-Unlike most other FPV goggles out there, there’s no buttons on the Goggles 2, control is via a touch pad.
-For the first time you power on the goggles, you will have to go through a tutorial which explains how to use the touch pad to bring up the menu, change settings, and lock/unlock the screen etc. Pretty straightforward.
+Unlike most other FPV goggles, the Goggles 2 have no buttons; control is via a touchpad.
+The first time you power on the goggles, you’ll go through a tutorial explaining how to use the touchpad to access the menu, change settings, and lock/unlock the screen.
+It’s pretty straightforward.

-You should definitely get an SD card for recording DVR, it can record your flying, also when you crash, you can look back and try find where you went down.
-Because the DVR records 1080p videos, you need a pretty fast card.
-I tried the Sandisk 16GB Class10 A1 card from the DJI FPV Goggles V2 (which records 720p) and it gave me a slow SD card warning.
-But this card works totally fine: Samsung Evo Plus U3: https://amzn.to/3j8lg9A
+You should get an SD card for recording DVR, which can record your flying and help you locate your drone after a crash.
+Because the DVR records 1080p videos, you need a fast card.
+The Sandisk 16GB Class10 A1 card from the DJI FPV Goggles V2 (which records 720p) gave a slow SD card warning.
+This card works well: Samsung Evo Plus U3: https://amzn.to/3j8lg9A

-After the tutorial, you will need to activate your goggles using DJI Assistant 2 (Consumer Drones Series) software available on Windows and MacOS – NOT the DJI FPV Series.
+After the tutorial, activate your goggles using the DJI Assistant 2 (Consumer Drones Series) software available on Windows and MacOS – NOT the DJI FPV Series.
 Download: https://www.dji.com/nl/downloads/softwares/dji-assistant-2-consumer-drones-series.

-USB-C cable is not included, but any USB-C data cable should work just fine.
-Update to the latest firmware version while you are here.
+A USB-C cable isn’t included, but any USB-C data cable should work fine.
+Update to the latest firmware version while you’re here.

-If you updated your FPV Goggles V2 to support the O3 AU, you will have to use the “DJI Assistant 2 (Consumer Drone Series)” too, same goes for the vista that you updated to support the Goggles 2.
-I think DJI will slowly move away from the FPV Drone Series one.
+If you updated your FPV Goggles V2 to support the O3 AU, you’ll have to use the “DJI Assistant 2 (Consumer Drone Series)” too, as well as for the Vista that you updated to support the Goggles 2.
+DJI will likely move away from the FPV Drone Series.

 Connection O3 to FC